Lezzio/compiler/README.md

 # compiler

-the source code is in the compiler folder the tests are in the test folder the intermediate document is in the docs folder
+The source code is in the compiler folder. <br>
+The tests are in the test folder. <br>
+The intermediate document is in the docs folder. <br>